 Using English.
 In multiple trips I have met only one shopkeeper who didn’t speak English.
 Everyone else, both on the street and in businesses, young and old, were courteous and eager to help me find my way around town.
 In English.
 You should have no trouble getting around, even if English is your only language.

 When to go.
 If you’re able, go on Thursday and Friday.
 The crowds are much bigger on Saturday and Sunday and make seeing the art more difficult.
 But if those are your only possible days, by all means go on the weekend.

 Food.
 Food is available at the event.
+Expect to pay about $30 for lunch.
 At peak times you might spend 15 minutes in line.
-A small bottle of water can cost six Euros or more, but it's worth staying at the site to maximize your time.
+A small bottle of water can cost $7 or more, but it's worth staying at the site to maximize your time.

 Media.
-The first floor has a section of art magazines.
 Be sure to pick up the free daily newspaper.
 You can get interesting market news about the art you've seen that day.
 It will also have a map and list of other art events in the city that you might want to see.

 If you only have a day.
 You’re going to miss great art, no doubt about it.
 But to make the best use of your time, stick to the ground floor of Art Basel.
 You’ll see hundreds of millions of dollars of art, even if you only have an hour.
 There's a good chance you'll see art by Pablo Picasso, Frank Stella, Christo, Jeff Koons, Jean-Michel Basquait, Keith Haring, Damien Hirst, or some other name you'll recognize.

 If my time was short, I'd make sure I got to see Hall 1.
 The massive space gives room for huge installations and art you're not likely to see at other art fairs.